Biosphere Reserves Institute

 Bridge between theory and practice

-Biosphere reserves have been established since 1976 as part of the UNESCO "Man and the Biosphere" programme and are now regarded as model regions for sustainable development.
+Biosphere reserves have been established since 1976 as part of the UNESCO "Man and the Biosphere" programme and are considered as model regions for sustainable development.
 Their aim is to combine the protection of biodiversity with economic and social development, applying complex spatial and administrative concepts.
 However, there is often a gap between theory and practice.
 Our mission is to support biosphere reserves on their way to becoming true models of sustainability.
-We train specialists, coordinate practical research on current challenges and promote the transfer of knowledge to the management of these protected areas.
+We train specialists, coordinate practical research on current challenges and promote the transfer of knowledge to the management of these multifunctional landscapes.

 Innovative Forschung und nachhaltige Entwicklung: Das Biosphere Reserves Institute der HNEE